semmons99/teaching-1-tutorial/mentoring_tutorial.md

 # Mentoring an RMU Session

 So, you've volunteered to mentor a session at RMU and Greg has accepted you, congratulations.
 You have a lot of work ahead of you, and just as when you took the Core Skills course yourself, you're going to get out what you put in.
+One thing the mentors coming before you and I would like to stress is to treat the mentees with respect.
+They are your peers and future fellow alumni.
+We all remember how difficult and challenging the core course was; make sure you help them, not hinder them.

 ## Communication Channels